dragon1x/android-vshell/README.md

 **RAM:**

-32% of host memory.
-Additionally there will be allocated 8% for the TCG buffers.
+Depends on how much of **free** RAM is available on device.

-So vShell will use up to 40% of memory available on your device which should be a safe value in nearly all cases.
-If you decide to run something heavy in a parallel, you may want to save your data and shutdown vShell.
+If you want to maximize the available RAM for the VM, you will need to close all heavy apps before starting vShell.
+Maximal amount of memory which VM can allocate is 2 GiB.

 **HDD:**